What's the story with Cathy Sirvatka

 Ups and Downs

-Not long after that I got divorced and then I had to LIVE on my own income!
+Not long after that I got divorced and I had to LIVE on my own income!
 Schnikeys!

 I really dug into my networking group as well as pressing the flesh (shaking hands and meeting people) with a lot of folks at other networking events.